PanagiotisVasilakis/thesis/5g-network-optimization/services/nef-emulator/README.md

 **Host prerequisites**: `Docker version 23.0.1`, `Docker Compose v2`, `build-essential`\*, `jq`\*\*

-After cloning the repository, there are 4 more steps to do.
-For convinience, we have created a [`Makefile`](Makefile) that contains a command for each step + several common `docker-compose` tasks which you may find handy in the future.
+After cloning the repository, there are four steps to get the emulator running.
+You can use the provided [`Makefile`](Makefile) or invoke the `docker compose` commands manually.

 1. create your local `.env` file
 2. build the container images